Tata Technologies

-Tata Technologies Limited is an Indian multinational technology company engaged in product engineering, that provides services to automotive and aerospace original equipment manufacturers as well as industrial machinery companies.
+Tata Technologies Limited is an Indian multinational corporation and technology company engaged in product engineering, that provides services to automotive and aerospace original equipment manufacturers as well as industrial machinery companies.
 It is a subsidiary of Tata Motors.

-Tata Technologies has its headquarters in Pune and regional headquarters in the United States (Detroit, Michigan).
+Tata Technologies has its headquarters in Pune and regional headquarters in Detroit, Michigan, United States.
 As of 2023, the company has a combined global workforce of more than 11,000 employees across its 18 delivery centres in India, North America, Europe and the Asia-Pacific region.